Nhoya/gOSINT/README.md

 ### Dependencies

-gOSINT currently depends from [tesseract-ocr](https://github.com/tesseract-ocr/) so you need to install on your sistem `tesseract-ocr`, `libtesseract-dev` and `libleptonica-dev`
+gOSINT currently depends from [tesseract-ocr](https://github.com/tesseract-ocr/) so you need to install on your system `tesseract-ocr`, `libtesseract-dev` and `libleptonica-dev`

 ### Install on a go-dependent way (is the easier and faster way)